ryanaddams/headless-dropbox-init-script/README.md

 I made a few minor modifications to have it use the Dropbox pidfile to kill the daemon (to account for the binary having a different name in the process list than the initial daemon command), as well as adding "nice" and "iosched" settings to the start-stop-daemon call so that Dropbox doesn't eat up all of the CPU and disk io on my Ubuntu server (which it was, initially, as it was syncing a ton of files then, but I'd like to avoid this likely happening again in the future when I add new files).

 ## Instructions for use
-I've added a summary for setup in the script comments.
+I've added a summary for setup in the [https://github.com/ryanaddams/headless-dropbox-init-script/blob/master/dropbox](script comments).